-- Apply online to find out if you're eligible to receive a needs assessment.
+- Apply online to find out if you can receive a needs assessment from us.
 Your family, doctor, a social worker or a teacher can also request a needs assessment on your behalf.

 - Service coordination is about choosing disability supports and services that can help you achieve the goals you mentioned during your needs assessment.

-- We'll help you access disability supports and services offered by the Ministry of Health.
-These are delivered by providers contracted by the ministry.
+- We'll help you access FREE disability supports and services offered by the Whaikaha - Ministry of Disabled People.
+Many of the services are delivered by providers contracted by the ministry.
+Or you can pay someone you know or trust to support you.
 We’ll explore your options together and with your help create a support plan based on your unique disability needs.

-- Once your supports and services are in place, you’ll have a direct relationship with the provider.
-This means you can tell a provider directly if you’re happy with their service or if you want them to respond differently to your needs.
+- Once your supports and services are in place, you’ll have a direct relationship with the provider or the caregiver you employed to look after you.
+This means you can tell a provider/caregiver directly if you’re happy with their service or if you want them to respond differently to your needs.

 - Sometimes the support you need falls outside of our scope, like education assistance or housing.
 We’ll find out where you can get funding, and if we’re able, we can make a referral to the right agency.

-- Needs assessment and service coordination are carried out by our service facilitators.
+- Needs assessment and service coordination are carried out by our support facilitators.

-- Typically, you’ll work with one or two service facilitators throughout your journey with us.
+- Typically, you’ll work with several facilitators throughout your journey with us.

 - Your facilitator will work closely with you and the people who know you best.
 You should always feel that your cultural and personal beliefs are respected whenever you’re working with your facilitator.

-- Our how we do it page explains more about working with one of our service facilitators.
+- Our how we do it page explains more about working with one of our support facilitators.